 - The Triple A’s of Swimming were created to help swimmers stay safe.

 - Disinfectant levels in pools are supposed to be posted daily.
 Chlorine levels should be 1-3 ppm.

-- The Virginia Department of Health has a brochure addressing risks associated with recreational activities in natural bodies of water.
+- The Virginia Department of Health has a resource guide addressing risks associated with recreational activities in natural bodies of water.